aricday/apimanagement/hazelcast-gateway/README.md

 ## Getting Started

-As of this version, you're going to find 3 docker-compose files as follows:
+As of this version, you're going to find 4 docker-compose files as follows:

 * **gateway-derby.yml** - deployment of a database-less gateway and not use the hazelcast cluster
 * **hazelcast.yml** - hazelcast cluster and management ui.
 I modified the original repository that can be found [here](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/docker-compose).
 * **gateway-hazelcast.yml** - same database-less gateway form factor, however using the hazelcast cluster
+* **gateway-hazelcast-cluster.yml** - same database-less gateway duplicate-2, distinct gateway also using hazelcast

 ## Pre-requisites

 Before running this project, make sure you have the following:

 * Docker and docker-compose installed and working
 * Add the gateway file under the folder **license**.
-The file name **must** be **ssg_license.xml**, unless you want to change both the **gateway-derby.yml** and **gateway-hazelcast.yml** to include a different license name

 ## Running the containers

-I created a Makefile with some commands to make it easier for anyone to standup the containers without having to type much.
-You can open and inspect the Makefile yourself, but below are some of the common commands:

 ### Starting a hazelcast cluster and a gateway all together